Grinding or Clenching

 Bruxism is broadly classified into two types

-Sleep disorders such as sleep apnea can also be one of the reasons for bruxism.
+Moreover, sleep disorders like sleep apnea can also be identified as potential reasons for bruxism.

-How to diagnose: Teeth grinding or jaw clenching usually happens during the sleep and is most likely noticed by parents or siblings.
-However, having a constant dull headache or sore jaw after waking up could be symptoms of bruxism.
-If you think you or someone in your family may be grinding their teeth in sleep, talk to your dentist.
-Dental specialist can examine you physically examine your mouth for any signs of bruxism such as tenderness in jaw and wear and tear to rule out other causes like ear infections.
+Diagnosing the Condition: Teeth grinding or jaw clenching typically occurs during sleep and is often observed by parents or siblings.
+However, consistent dull headaches or a sore jaw upon waking up could be indicative of bruxism.
+If you suspect that either you or a family member grinds their teeth during sleep, it is advisable to consult your dentist.
+A dental specialist can conduct a physical examination of your mouth, checking for signs of bruxism such as jaw tenderness and wear and tear.
+This evaluation helps to eliminate other potential causes like ear infections.

 Symptoms of clenching and grinding

 Identifying Bruxism Symptoms: Teeth grinding or clenching often occurs during sleep, making it challenging for a person to recognize the symptoms.
 However, some signs to be attentive to include:

 - Soreness in jaw muscles

 - Tooth fractures due to excessive pressure